5 Hindu Sena members held for vandalising AIMIM chief Owaisi's residence in Delhi: Police | Law-Order

 In a video clip on social media, state president of Hindu Sena Lalit Kumar said they went to Owaisi's residence to teach him a lesson as he speaks against Hindus at his rallies.

+''@PMOIndia preaches to the world how we must fight radicalisation, please tell who radicalised these goons?
+If these thugs think that this is going to scare me, they don't know Majlis and what we are made of.
+We'll never stop our fight for justice,'' Owaisi wrote on Twitter.

+A video clip that went viral on social media showed some persons vandalising the house.
+They broke the nameplate at the main gate of the property and also the glass of a window.

-Around 4 pm, members of the Hindu Sena vandalised Owaisi's residence.
-National president of the outfit Vishnu Gupta said they were offended with the Hyderabad MP's ''anti-Hindu'' statements.
+National president of the Hindu Sena Vishnu Gupta said they were offended with the Hyderabad MP's ''anti-Hindu'' statements.

 The All India Majlis-e-Ittehadul Muslimeen (AIMIM) chief remains in the headlines by continuously giving anti-Hindu statements and a case against him has already been registered in Uttar Pradesh, Gupta said.